 Although, the tone of conversation suggested that Adalind was really not sorry to see her mother go and really wanted Frau Pesche to stop talking about it.

-Each and every time captain Renard is talking German.
+Each and every time Captain Renard speaks German.
 The man grew up in Austria, you'd expect him to get the syntax right, at least.
 Same goes for most other instances of characters speaking German, although Monroe is excused for being a third generation immigrant.

 We don't know how much time Renard spent in Austria.
 He went to school in Switzerland (a French-speaking nation) and his mother is French-speaking.
 It makes sense that French is his stronger language.
 Also note that he and his brother spoke to each other in French, not German.

-One-Scene Wonder: Many side-characters like Hap, Roddy, Barry, Holly, and Bud The Fridge Repairman have gained following.
+One-Scene Wonder: Many side-characters like Hap, Roddy, Barry, Holly, and Bud The Fridge Repairman (before he was promoted to a recurring character) have gained following.

 Valentina Espinosa and Ian Harmon were nowhere near them, but in way of growing into it.